Ysurac/actions-test/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: ❔Create a question
+name: Bug report
-about: Ask a question
+about: Create a report to help us improve OpenMPTCProuter
-labels: ❔Question
+labels: bug
 ---

 <!--- Use this template, else issue may be closed automatically -->